Shengqi77/RLR-AT/README.md

 <img width="864" alt="image" src="https://github.com/Shengqi77/RLR-AT/blob/main/image/Ref.png">

 ## Instructions
-Run the Demo_Distortion_Correction.m file for correcting the geometric distortion caused by the long-range turbulence.
+Run the Demo_Distortion_Correction.m file for correcting the geometric distortion.
 ## Citation
 If you find our work helpful for your own research or work, please cite our paper.
 ```